TAX REPORTING REQUIREMENTS

 Resident Filing Status

-Do not use the Glacier Tax Prep Program if you determined that you are a "resident" for federal tax purposes.
-Glacier Tax Prep does not do taxes for “resident” taxpayers, and you will waste one of our allotted spaces for someone else who needs help and is not filing as a "resident."
-“Residents” for federal tax purposes may wish to purchase a commercial tax software program such as TurboTax, or you may wish to access other commercial products (some free, some low-cost) listed online at http://www.irs.gov/
+Do not use the GLACIER Tax Prep Program if you determined that you are a "resident" for federal tax purposes.
+The GLACIER Tax Prep program does not prepare taxes for “resident” taxpayers.
+“Residents” for federal tax purposes may wish to purchase a commercial tax software program such as TurboTax, H & R Block, or you may wish to access other commercial products (some free, some low-cost) listed online at http://www.irs.gov/.

 How to File New Jersey State Taxes +